🔗 Master Your Technology, Don’t Be a Slave to It

 Imagetext blog post image

-For all the wonderful benefits that have come with rapidly improving computer and mobile technology in recent years, there are a number of legitimate concerns about our dependence on gadgets.
-Smartphones in particular appear to be having an impact on our productivity – Deloitte has found that users aged 18-24 check their phone an average of 74 times per day – but all modern devices are contributing to the issue.
+While rapid advancements in computer and mobile technology offer undeniable benefits, there are legitimate concerns regarding our dependence on these gadgets.
+Smartphones, in particular, appear to be significantly impacting productivity.
+Deloitte found that users aged $18$-$24$ check their phones an average of 74 times per day, and all modern devices contribute to this issue.

-Given the relative youth of the smart device industry – let’s not forget the iPhone is less than 10 years old – the full impact of this heavy use may not be known for some time.
-However, some studies suggest that being overly enamoured with your gadget of choice could have lasting consequences.
+Given the smart device industry’s relative youth—the iPhone is less than 10 years old—the full impact of this heavy usage remains unknown.
+However, existing studies suggest that excessive engagement with chosen gadgets could have lasting consequences.

 Imagetext blog post image